If you take this course, you must read and agree to the following policies.

 “Open-book” means that when you take the test, you may consult any of the reading materials and videos while answering the test questions.
 One reason to do the reading assignments in advance is simply to have enough familiarity with them to find the answers quickly.

-You will submit in Canvas a series of listening responses to the assigned pieces.
-These are graded pass/fail and must be done before the group class to receive a passing grade.
-You may drop one failing response.
+You will submit in Canvas Discussions a series of listening responses to assigned pieces.
+These are graded pass/fail and must be done before the Tuesday class to receive a passing grade on the response.

 There are two short pass/fail exercises later in the term.